sodexx7/BlockMagic_Swap/EquitySwapIntro.md

 ## FAQ Trader

+- Should allow Notional (10/100/1000) with multiplier
+  - This will allow matching of position
 - We should introduce a Margin call mechanism:
   - Dipslay margin call satus from contract
   - Give 24h to 36h (1 to 1.5 days) to repay